-For federal tax purposes, the partnership files Form 1065, which is an information return.
-No tax is paid by the partnership with this return.
+The partnership files Form 1065, which is an information return.
+Generally no tax is paid by the partnership with this return.
 Other forms and schedules may be required, including Schedules K and K-1.

-Individual partners use Schedule E (Form 1040), which is prepared using information from their Schedule K-1 of Form 1065, to report their distributive share of partnership income, deductions, credits and losses on the individual Form 1040.
-Schedule SE (Form 1040) is used to compute Social Security and Medicare self-employment tax.
+Individual partners use Schedule E (Form 1040), which is prepared using information from their Schedule K-1 (Form 1065), to report their distributive share of partnership income, deductions, credits and losses on the individual Form 1040.
+Information from Schedule K-1 may be reported on other schedules in the 1040 series.
+Schedule SE (Form 1040) is used to compute Social Security and Medicare self-employment taxes.

-A married couple who jointly operate an unincorporated business and who file a joint federal income tax return can elect not to be treated as a partnership for federal tax purposes provided that the husband and wife are the only members of the joint venture and materially participate in the running of the business.
-For more information see the IRS information, Married Couples in Business and Election for Married Couples Unincorporated Businesses.
+A married couple who jointly operate an unincorporated business and file a joint federal income tax return can elect not to be treated as a partnership for federal tax purposes provided that the husband and wife are the only members of the joint venture and materially participate in the running of the business.
+For more information, see, Married Couples in Business and Election for Married Couples Unincorporated Businesses, from the IRS.
+This election carries over to the Minnesota tax return.

-For state tax purposes, the partnership completes Form M3, Partnership Return, and files it with the Minnesota Department of Revenue along with a copy of federal Form 1065 and Schedules K and K-1.
+The partnership completes Form M3, Partnership Return, and files it with a copy of federal Form 1065 and Schedules K and K-1.
 The partnership may also have to pay a minimum fee based on property, payroll, and sales attributable to Minnesota.
-If the partnership has items of income, credits or modifications that are different from its federal return, the partnership should also issue and file Schedule KPI and/or Schedule KPC.
+If the partnership has items of income, credits or modifications that are different from its federal return, the partnership must also issue Schedule KPI and/or Schedule KPC to its partners and include copies with Form M3.

-If the partnership has nonresident individual partners, it may file a composite income tax on their behalf using Schedule KPI.
-If it has nonresident individual partners who will not be included in the composite income tax, generally the partnership is required to withhold income tax on behalf of such partners and remit it with its Minnesota partnership return, by using Schedule KPI.
-Individual partners who are not included on the composite income tax also complete Form M1, the Individual Income Tax Return.
+If the partnership has nonresident individual partners, it may pay composite income tax on their behalf using Schedule KPI.
+Individual partners who are not included on the composite income tax may be required to complete Form M1, Individual Income Tax.
+If it has nonresident individual partners who will not be included in the composite income tax, generally the partnership is required to withhold income tax (called nonresident withholding) on behalf of such partners and remit it with Form M3, by using Schedule KPI.